On large-scale dynamos with stable stratification and the application to stellar radiative zones: Theoretical Considerations

 \subsection{Model of Turbulence in a Radiative Zone}

 To most simply capture the physics of a local section of a differentially rotating RZ, we consider a shearing box model as shown in Figure \ref{fig:Diagram} with an imposed vertical shear profile, stable stratification, and a turbulent velocity field driven with a body force at intermediate scales.
 The vertical (radial) shear profile represents a local section of radial DR, $\Omega(r)$, which has a shear rate $S=r(\partial\Omega/\partial r)$ in the rotating frame.
-The driven turbulence represents stably stratified turbulence that may be sourced from an aforementioned instability.
+The driven turbulence represents stably stratified turbulence that may be sourced from an instability.
 We ignore mean rotation to focus on understanding the novel effect of stable stratification on the LSD, a critical step to the full problem.
-We discuss the possible effects of mean rotation (likely subdominant to the effects of radial shear) in Section \ref{sec:Application}.
+We discuss the possible effects of mean rotation in Section \ref{sec:Application}.

-This setup allows a study of the SSD and the LSD as well as their crucial non-linear feedback.
+This setup allows a study of the SSD and the LSD as well as their crucial nonlinear feedback.
 We require that 1) the scale separation between the outer box scale and the intermediate forcing scale is large enough to allow an unambiguous definition of large scales and 2) the scale separation between the intermediate forcing scale and the smallest (viscous) scales is large enough to allow a significant turbulent cascade.

-The unstratified case of this setup is actually destabilized by a large scale hydrodynamic instability known as the vorticity dynamo (VD) \citep{Elperin2003,PKapyla2009}.
-The VD generates large-scale vortical (shear) flows and saturates at large amplitudes that may disrupt the operation of a LSD \citep{teed2016}.
-Complications caused by the VD are therefore important to understand and we work through the mean-field framework for both the LSD and VD in the next sections.
-It will turn out that the VD is strongly suppressed by stable stratification and so does not play a role in the stratified problem.
+The unstratified, non-rotating case of this setup is actually destabilized by a large scale hydrodynamic instability known as the vorticity dynamo (VD) \citep{Elperin2003,PKapyla2009}.
+The VD generates large-scale vortical (shear) flows and saturates at large amplitudes that may disrupt the operation of a LSD \citep{teed2016}, although it can be suppressed by sufficient rotation \citep{kapyla2022compressible}.
+Therefore, it is important to understand the complications caused by the VD.
+We work through the mean-field framework for both the LSD and VD in the next sections.
+It will turn out that the VD is also strongly suppressed by stable stratification and so does not play a role in the stratified problem.